captain-exoplanet/misttborn/misttbornplotter.md

 - epRstar, emRstar:    positive and negative uncertainties on Mstar, respectively
 - Teff:    Stellar effective temperature, in K
 - eTeff:    Uncertainty on Teff; asymmetric uncertainties are not supported at the present time
+- timestandard: String containing the name of the time standard used for the data; if unspecified, BJD will be assumed, unless the value of the first timestamp is less than 4000, in which case BKJD (i.e., BJD-2454833) will be assumed.
+This will be used as the units for the epochs listed in the output table, and axis labels for plots showing the full time-series of RVs or photometry.
+- timeoffset: The number which has been subtracted from timestandard in order to produce the timestamps used in the input data, i.e., if the input data are in BJD-2450000, then timestandard should be set to BJD and timeoffset to 2450000.
+If unspecified, the code will check the data, and will assume 0 if the value of the first timestamp is greater than 2000000; 2400000 if the value of the first timestamp is greater than 50000; 2450000 if it is greater than 4000; and 2454833 (i.e., BKJD) otherwise.

 If some or all of Mstar, Rstar, and Teff and associated uncertainties are specified in the input file, the code will calculate the corresponding absolute planetary parameters and print these to the LaTeX output file.